Relating Functional and Imperative Session Types: Two Session Calculi

-Figure~\ref{fig:lfst-typing-record-operations} recalls the definition of the predicate $\Unr t$ for unrestricted types, which we lift pointwise to typing environments.
-It also contains the typing rules for the record fragment of LFST.
+\Cref{fig:lfst-typing-record-operations} also contains the well-known typing rules for the communication primitives as well as the (derived) rules for the record fragment of LFST\@.
 The rule \TirName{T-Emp} typechecks the empty record with the premise $\Unr\Gamma$ which states that $\Gamma$ only contains unrestricted types.
 The rule \TirName{T-Single} is unsurprising.
-Premise $ \GVsplit\Gamma{\Gamma_1}{\Gamma_2}$ of rule \TirName{T-Concat} splits the incoming environment $\Gamma$ so that bindings to a linear type end up either in $\Gamma_1$ or in $\Gamma_2$.
+Premise $ \GVsplit\Gamma{\Gamma_1}{\Gamma_2}$ of rule \TirName{T-Concat} splits the incoming environment $\Gamma$ so that bindings to a linear type end up either in $\Gamma_1$ or in $\Gamma_2$ (also in \Cref{fig:lfst-typing-record-operations}).
 Premise $r_1 \sharp r_2$ states that rows $r_1$ and $r_2$ are disjoint, which means they bind different field names.
 Under these assumptions the (disjoint) concatenation of records $e_1$ and $e_2$ is accepted.

 The rules for field access and splitting of the record generalize the elimination rule for linear pairs.
-Rule \TirName{T-Field} shows that fields access singles out the field named $\alpha$.
+Rule \TirName{T-Field} shows that a field access singles out the field named $\alpha$.
 Its content is paired up with a record comprising the remaining fields.
 Linearity of the record's content is preserved as the pair is also linear.
-Rule \TirName{T-SplitRecord} is similar, but splits its subject $e$ according to a list $\alpha^*$ of names which must be present in $e$.
+Rule \TirName{T-SplitRecord} is similar, but splits its subject $e$ according to a list $\vec\alpha$ of names which must be present in $e$'s type.
 The result is a linear pair of two records.
 We consider an empty record to be unrestricted so that we can drop it if needed.

-The remaining typing rules are taken from the original paper \cite{DBLP:journals/jfp/GayV10} (cf.\ also \Cref{fig:lfst-eff-typing}).
-We modified the operational semantics to perform synchronous communication and to fit with the labeled transition style used for VGR in Section~\ref{sec:vgr}.
-Its formalization is omitted because of its similarity to VGR.
+The remaining typing rules are taken from the original paper~\cite{DBLP:journals/jfp/GayV10}.
+We modify the operational semantics to perform synchronous communication and to fit with the labeled transition style used for VGR in \Cref{sec:vgr}.
+Its formalization is omitted from the main text because of its similarity to VGR, but it is available in the appendix (\Cref{fig:semantics-lfst,fig:process-congruence-lfst}).